 - #1 SELLING BRAND Made in USA - Crutcheze PREMIUM Crutch Pads provide ultimate comfort, style, protection and easy care.
 CRUTCHES NOT INCLUDED.

 - THE ORIGINAL Crutch Comfort Pad - HIGHEST QUALITY, thickest, high density medical grade foam padding.
 Don't settle for thinner alternatives.

 - ANTIBACTERIAL, moisture wicking, breathable covers keep skin dry and comfortable.
 Our fabric is the same used in high end athletic wear.

 - EASY TO INSTALL - Stretch covers over existing rubber pads, attach hook and loop for instant fit.
 See video

-- MADE IN USA -100% Satisfaction Guarantee!
+- MADE IN USA - 60 DAY MONEY BACK GUARANTEE!
+Satisfaction Guaranteed!
 One size fits all standard youth and adult underarm crutches.
 Machine wash, cold water, line dry.